Please have a look through the frequently asked taxidermy questions below. If you do not find the answer you're looking for, please contact me.

 I am unable to give free valuations as I am self-employed and cannot take excessive time on such enquiries unless there is some form of payment to cover my time.
 Please do not think me rude, but I get many emails on this subject and I would need to spend hours each day earning nothing just to answer such emails.

 Taxidermy items are like any form of art ie. it is down to who did it and how well it is done.
 An average item can be from 50p to over £1,000.
 Have a look around the web and look for a similar item in species and quality as a guide.

 One other thing to bear in mind is that you may need an Article 10 licence to sell the item and you should check with DEFRA, now Animal Health.

 I am only interested in better quality or named cased items.
 Please provide as much information as you can about each item with photographs.

-If you wish to sell your item yourself, you can try local auctions or eBay but please remember that many items require appropriate licences.
-Ebay and social media is monitored by the authorities items offered for sale without the appropriate licences may be deleted from their site's and your details may be given to the authorities this may be prosecuted.
+If you wish to sell your item yourself, you can try local auctions or eBay, but please remember that many items require appropriate licences.
+Ebay and social media are monitored by the authorities so that items offered for sale without the appropriate licences may be deleted from their sites and your details may be given to the authorities which may lead to prosecution.

-I recommend you get a Licence if needed, if in doubt and it all seems like too much hassle you can gift (not barter) your item free of charge to a school, friend or dealer who will find a new home.
+I recommend you get an Article 10 Licence if needed.
+If in doubt and it all seems like too much hassle, you can gift (not barter) your item free of charge to a school, friend or dealer who will find a new home.

 I am unable to give a quick free advice on this due to the complexity and possible legal implications.